Albeoris/Memoria/README.md

 # Exported types (for developers)
 1. Write you own type.
-Keep all members and its signature (private fields too), name **and namespace**.
+Keep all members and its signature (private SerializeField too), name **and namespace**.
-2. Add **FullName** of type to the TypeReplacers without hash
+2. Mark it with ExportedTypeAttribute
 3. Run patcher
-4. Copy hash of type from console or Memoria.log and past to the TypeReplacers
+4. Copy hash of type from console or Memoria.log and past to the ExportedTypeAttribute
 5. Run the game, test all of you can and see output_log.txt for errors.

 # Knowledge base